Polygraphs of finite derivation type: Low-dimensional categories and polygraphs

 \subsubsection{Categories}

-A \emph{category} (or $1$-category) is a data $\C$ made of a set $\C_0$, whose elements are called the \emph{$0$-cells of $\C$}, and, for every $0$-cells $x$ and $y$ of $\C$, of a set $\C(x,y)$, whose elements are called the \emph{$1$-cells from $x$ to $y$ of~$\C$}.
-Those sets are equipped with the following algebraic structure: \begin{itemize} \item for every $0$-cells $x$, $y$ and $z$ of $\C$, a map
+A \emph{category} (or $1$-category) is a data~$\C$ made of a set~$\C_0$, whose elements are called the \emph{$0$-cells of~$\C$}, and, for all $0$-cells~$x$ and~$y$ of~$\C$, of a set~$\C(x,y)$, whose elements are called the \emph{$1$-cells from~$x$ to~$y$ of~$\C$}.
+Those sets are equipped with the following algebraic structure: \begin{itemize} \item for all $0$-cells~$x$, $y$ and~$z$ of~$\C$, a map, called the \emph{composition} (or $0$-composition) of~$\C$,